Two high school students engaging with their teacher in a STEM class

 • Advising on state policy alignment, including the PWR Act, the ESSA College and Career Readiness Indicator (CCRI), and the State’s Perkins V plan.

-• Mapping and supporting the implementation of dual credit pathways in alignment with the College and Career Pathway Endorsements and State Model Programs of Study.
+• Mapping and supporting the implementation of dual credit pathways in alignment with the College and Career Pathway Endorsements and Illinois Model Programs of Study Guides.

-In Spring 2021, EdSystems began a project to provide strategic counsel, analysis, and recommendations to CCC to enhance its systems for onboarding and supporting dual credit high school instructors.
+In spring 2021, EdSystems began a project to provide strategic counsel, analysis, and recommendations to CCC to enhance its systems for onboarding and supporting dual credit high school instructors.
 After investigating existing national and Illinois models, EdSystems conducted focus groups and interviews with CPS dual credit instructors, principals, administrators, early college coordinators, and faculty coordinators.
-EdSystems worked with CCC and CPS administration throughout the summer to refine an emerging set of recommendations for the next steps beginning in Fall 2021.
-The Strengthening Supports for Dual Credit Instruction in Chicago: Takeaways and Promising Practices report outlines the process EdSystems used for this analysis and the resulting insights and recommendations.
+EdSystems worked with CCC and CPS administration throughout the summer to refine an emerging set of recommendations for the next steps beginning in fall 2021.
+The Strengthening Supports for Dual Credit Instruction in Chicago: Takeaways and Promising Practices report outlines our process for the analysis and the resulting insights and recommendations.
 It is intended for both CPS and CCC system administrators and instructors, as well as other community colleges and school districts seeking to strengthen their systems for dual credit delivery.
-EdSystems continues to partner with CPS and CCC to support implementation of the recommendations, including facilitating teams of CPS and CCC instructors to develop course packets for dual credit instructors.
+EdSystems continues to partner with CPS and CCC to support implementing the recommendations, including facilitating teams of CPS and CCC instructors to develop course packets for dual credit instructors.

 The Latest